 Should You Buy a Pontoon Boat or Bowrider

 There is nothing better than owning a recreational boat that you can use to hold parties, go fishing, or enjoy some water sports.
-But when choosing the right boat, things can get tricky, especially when you have to pick between a pontoon boat or bowrider.
+But when choosing the right boat, things can get tricky, especially when picking between a pontoon boat or a bowrider.

 How do they differ in terms of features?
-Which one’s more costly?
-Are they going to suit your needs?
-Read on to know the answer to these questions in my analysis below.
+Which one is more costly?
+Will they suit your needs?
+Read on to learn the answers to these questions in my analysis below.

 Features of Pontoon Boat